knaw-huc/kabara/README.md

 - Start Kabara: ./[path]/kabara.jar server kabara.yml

   It will wait for a curl POST to start work.

+  Kabara can run as a docker container, see below.

 - File kabara.yml contains: ports for application and admin connectors (adjust them if your local timbuctoo and/or sparql use the same ports).